robert-hardy/codeInterviewExercises/Readme.md

 A note about the tests
 -------
 Since I use TDD very much as part of the design process, all of the code has tests of one form or another.
-The intention was not to make the testing thorough, but to get through the exercises with _just enough_ testing to settle the issues I met.
+However, the intention was not to make the testing thorough, but rather to get through the exercises with _just enough_ testing to settle the issues I met on the way.